networknt/microservices-framework-benchmark/dotnet-core/scenario2/README.md

 Error handling is indicated in the code with comments where nescessary.
 In this example any errors are simply logged in each console.

+Each service is configured in it's appsettings.json file.
+Here you can change what URLs are used for the service as well as where to find the next service in the chain.
+The default is localhost, making all three services run on the same machine.
+It is straightforward to put the services on different machines, all you have to change is the endpoints in the appsettings.json files for apiA and apiB.

 Restore dependencies: